 ^{} The mortality table used was developed based on CalPERS specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the April 2014 experience study report (based on CalPERS demographic data from 1997 to 2011) available online.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90 percent of scale MP 2016.
+For more details on this table, please refer to the December 2017, experience study report (based on CalPERS demographic data from 1997 to 2015) available on the CalPERS website.